MicrosoftDocs/ATADocs/ATPDocs/install-sensor.md

 ```

 > [!NOTE]
-> If you've previously configured your proxy using legacy options, including WiniNet or a registry key update, you'll need to make any changes using the method you used originally.
+> If you've previously configured your proxy using legacy options, including WiniNet or a registry key update, you'll need to make any changes with the same method you used originally.
 For more information, see [Configure proxy settings (legacy methods)](sensor-settings.md#configure-proxy-settings-legacy-methods).

 **Installation parameters**: